THIS WORKSHOP IS NOW SOLD OUT. PLEASE EMAIL NUNNERY@BOWARTS.COM IF YOU WOULD LIKE TO BE ADDED TO THE WAITLIST.

 Co-curator of In the footsteps of the East London Group Alan Waltham will set the scene for the symposium, journeying through the genesis of the Group and tracing key moments in its historical and exhibiting career.
 In this introduction, you will gain not only an understanding of both the work of the Group collectively, but also a deeper insight into the stories of some of the main protagonists within its membership.

-Wandering London’s streets whilst drawing from direct observation is a shared passion for Timothy Hyman RA and Alexandra Blum.
-Their conversation will explore how they each layer space (and time, for Blum especially) to build journeys into their panoramic imagery.
-The presence or absence of the self within the image, the way each ‘mythologises’ London, and finding inspiration in previous art – such as Kirchner’s 1914 Berlin streets or the imagery of pre-Renaissance Siena- will be some of the territory they hope to touch on.
+Wandering London’s streets whilst drawing from direct observation was a shared passion for the late Timothy Hyman RA and Alexandra Blum.
+In this talk, Alexandra will explore how they have each layered space and time to build journeys into their panoramic imagery.
+The presence or absence of the self within the image, the way each ‘mythologises’ London, and have found inspiration in previous art – such as Kirchner’s 1914 Berlin streets or the imagery of pre-Renaissance Siena- will be some of the territory she hopes to touch on.

 14:50 – 15:30 : DIY exhibitions of the East End with Philippa Beale